Ugocode/news_app/README.md

 Get the latest news from around the world in your hands

+Get World News in diffrent categories from the World news API

 ## Getting Started

 This project is a starting point for a Flutter application.